-After you switch on FUNCTION TCPM with AXIS SPAT, in the first positioning block you should always program all three spatial angles in the inclination angle definition.
-This also applies if one or more spatial angles are 0° .
+After you switch on TCPM FUNCTION with AXIS SPAT, in the first positioning block you should always program all three spatial angles in the inclination angle definition.
+This also applies if one or more spatial angles are $0^{\circ}$ .

-••• 13 FUNCTION TCPM F TCP AXIS POS Rotary axis coordinates are axis angles ••• 18 FUNCTION TCPM F TCP AXIS SPAT Rotary axis coordinates are spatial angles 20 L A+0 B+45 C+0 F MAX Set tool orientation to B+45 degrees (spatial angle).
+••• 13 FUNCTION TCPM F TCP AXIS POS Rotary axis coordinates are axis angle ••• 18 FUNCTION TCPM F TCP AXIS SPAT Rotary axis coordinates are spatial angle 20 L A+O B+45 C+O F MAX Set tool orientation to B+45 degrees (spatial angle).
 Define spatial angles A and C with 0 •••